opentensor/old-docs/src/Installation.md

 - Ubuntu LTS releases or Macintosh
 - A good and stable internet connection

-To run a competitive Server:
+To run a functional Server:

 - NVIDIA GPU
 - 8GB of VRAM